s-vsp/Basic-Projects/README.md

 # Parkinson disease classification

+Data belongs to UCI and can be found -> http://archive.ics.uci.edu/ml/datasets.php

+Description of the files provided in this project's repository:
+> main.ipynb - main Jupyter Notebook having all the computations <br />
+> parkinson_cls.py - Python file, having all the same computations as main.ipynb, but everything is provided just in one script.
+Preferable to use in Spyder for better visualisations <br />
+> plots - folder with all the plots and figures from the main file.
+Most saved in .svg vector format <br />
+> OwnLibrary.py - Python file, mini-library having one function, used in the proceeding <br />
+> parkinson.data - data file from UCI datasets
+> raw_spyder_data.spydata - raw data saved from Spyder console

 ## 1. Data Preprocessing
 > 1.1.
 Loading data <br />
 > 1.2.
 Checking for missing values <br />